wp-plugins/yop-poll/readme.txt

 * Added ability to use custom loading animation.
 * Added capabilities and roles
 * Fixed issue with update overwritting settings
-* Fixed display issue with IE7 and IE8

 = 3.9 =